 Soak in the sun at Salty Brine State Beach

 Just down the sand from Roger Wheeler State Beach sits teeny-tiny Salty Brine State Beach, sometimes referred to as Galilee Beach.
 This beach stretches for only 100 yards and can fill up quickly.
 If you’re not an early riser, plan to come by in the afternoon, when the morning beach-goers have begun to pack up.

 The gentle waves and warm water found here are enjoyable to all, and the sights of fishing boats and other ships make a picture-perfect backdrop that’s just as cute as this spot’s name.
-Near to stores and restaurants, Salty Brine is a superb pick if you want to dine out after your time in the sun and sand.
+Near stores and restaurants, Salty Brine is a great choice if you want to grab a bite after your time in the sun and sand.